mohamed-ahmed9113/MagicQueriesDBMS/README.md

 The user can see every change in his data base in a table, the table will be updated after any action the user enters.

-Please refer to the report for more details.
+Please refer to the report and screen-shots for more details.